Search for projects by name or address

 Only the whitelisted proposers can publish state roots on L1, so in the event of failure the withdrawals are frozen.

-Hyperliquid is composed of two sets of permissioned validators, one being a “hot” validator set, and the other being a cold one.
-The hot validator set is responsible for initiating withdrawals upon user requests, while cold validators are responsible for vetoing them and rotate the hot set in case of failure.
+Hyperliquid is composed of two sets of permissioned validators: a “hot” validator set and a “cold” validator set.
+The hot validator set is responsible for initiating withdrawals upon user requests, while cold validators can invalidate them during the 200s challenge period and rotate validator sets after an emergency pause.
 Both sets are currently composed of 4 validators with equal power.
-The system accepts a request if signed by 2/3+1 of validators power.
-A different set of permissioned actors (lockers) can pause the bridge in case of ermengecies, while finalizers are responsible to finalize withdrawals and validator set updates.
+The system accepts a request if signed by 2/3+1 of validator power.

 MEV can be extracted if the operator exploits their centralized position and frontruns user transactions.

-Funds can be stolen if the permissioned validator majority sign an invalid withdrawal request (CRITICAL).
+Funds can be stolen if the permissioned validator majority signs an invalid withdrawal request (CRITICAL).

 Funds can be frozen if the permissioned validator set stops processing withdrawals (CRITICAL).